-The Junk Wax Era lasted from 1987-1994 and is a time period in which the number of cards printed increased exponentially compared to previous years.
+The Junk Wax Era lasted from 1987-1994 and was a period in which the number of cards printed increased exponentially compared to previous years.

 It came to be known as the ‘Junk Wax Era’, since the cards weren’t worth any more than the cardboard they were printed on.
 (After all, there are often millions of copies to choose from.)

 We’ve come up with a list containing some of the best hobby boxes and RCs from the junk wax era in case you’re tempted to rip open a few vintage packs cheaper than many modern sets.
 Here are eight of the best hobby boxes released during the junk wax era.
 Each contains a certified hit or two, making them a fun option if you plan to open a pack or two with friends.

 As for the cards mentioned below, the condition is the key to their sale price.
 Pristine copies can go for thousands, while an average copy might be worth a few dollars.
 (It’s why graded copies are valued highly and sell for a premium compared to ungraded versions.)
 We’ve listed the sets from best to worst, depending on the RC, and we’ll begin with one of the biggest names in baseball.

 10. 1990 Pro Set Hockey

 Best RC: 1986 Barry Bonds Topps Traded RC #11T (Buy on eBay)

 The 1986 Topps Traded collection is the first to make a list.
 Seen initially as one of the premiers sets from the decade, it has lost its allure ever so slightly because of the sheer number of cards produced at the time.
 Using a similar design to the base ‘86 set, Topps Traded cards have a checklist packed full of the greatest names from the era.